-What Version of NX Player Will Work?
+Supported Versions of NX Player

 To change the font size of your menu bars/window titles: Right click on an empty desktop then choose "Konsole", inside the Konsole, type "kcmshell4 fonts".
 Then you have a dialog box to change your font size.

-Emacs complains about missing fonts and shows white blocks?
+Emacs complains about missing fonts and shows white blocks

 This is due to a problem with font server.
 Please use the following command instead: